 Growing Milkweed Indoors

-Since Milkweed plants are herbaceous, they do not make good houseplants.
-While Milkweed is low maintenance when grown outdoors, they are demanding inside.
-This plant has high light needs and may fail to thrive when grown inside.
+Since native Milkweed plants are herbaceous and die back in the fall, they do not make good houseplants.
+Tropical Milkweed is an evergreen subshrub and can be overwintered indoors.
+Keep in mind this plant has high light needs and may fail to thrive when grown inside year-round.
+Place it in a window with at least 6 hours of direct sunlight.
 Many gardeners start seeds indoors before moving established plants outdoors.

 Steps To Care For Milkweed in Winter

-Step 1 - Cut back native Milkweed plants to 6 inches tall during the fall
+Step 1 - Cut back native Milkweed plants to 6 inches tall once the foliage fades.